beego/beedoc/en/Views_Templates.md

 There are some built-in template functions:

-* markdown

-	This function converts markdown content to HTML format, use {{markdown .Content}} in template files.

 * dateformat

 	This function converts time to formatted string, use {{dateformat .Time "2006-01-02T15:04:05Z07:00"}} in template files.